Shoulder injuries are very common in the throwing athlete.

 Shoulder injuries are very common in the throwing athlete.
 The use of high-speed video technology has shown that pitching a baseball requires the arm to accelerate at a speed of 7,000 degrees per second.
 Larger muscles surrounding the shoulder are most active during the acceleration of the throw, whereas the smaller, more delicate rotator cuff muscles are most active during the deceleration phase.

 Treatment for shoulder injuries in the throwing athlete will be focused on the patient’s specific issue.
 There are many different possible pathologies in the shoulder that can cause pain and dysfunction.
-Our shoulder specialists focus on conservative management initially which usually requires physical therapy directed toward strengthening the shoulder girdle, stretching, and decreasing pain.
-If there are no improvements seen over a 3-6 month time period, surgical treatment may be considered.
+Our shoulder specialists focus on conservative management initially which usually requires physical therapy directed toward strengthening the shoulder girdle, stretching and decreasing pain.
+If there are no improvements seen over a three to six month time period, surgical treatment may be considered.